 There’s a lot of sites with reviews and comparison for game cameras.
 I had to take an online crash course and read articles that often include sneaky paid-for endorsements.
 But even after bushwhacking my way through the web, and wasting precious remote bandwidth on YouTube videos, I still had questions and had to just order it, hoping the manual would explain details down to the milli-amp, or just info on the case and box itself.

 My interest in a trail or game camera is to scout for variety of wildlife and their patterns.
-Unlike a hunter, I’m not looking for big deer, but rather things as small as fox kits, or as random as a large owl swooping into a clearing.
+Unlike a hunter, I’m not looking for only big deer, but also critters as small as fox kits or maybe as random as a large owl swooping into a clearing.